Vetru-Apps/mqtt-dashboard-documentation/docs/tiles.md

 - **UI settings**:

-    * **Show as shrtcut**: display the tile as a small, icon-only shortcut at the top of the screen for faster access.
+    * **Show as shortcut**: display the tile as a small, icon-only shortcut at the top of the screen for faster access.
     * **Compact layout**: reduces the size of the tile to the minimum height to display its icon and name.
 Since no content is displayed, you will probably need to click on it to access its data.

 :   !!! faq